michelrandahl/linuxconfig/README.md

 # linuxstuff
 scripts and configurations

-convinient configurations and scripts mainly for personally use when starting on a fresh linux
+convinient configurations and scripts mainly for personal use when starting on a fresh linux